Position IDs Matter: An Enhanced Position Layout for Efficient Context Compression in Large Language Models: Limitations

 \section{Limitations}

-Throughout our experiments, we have tested and confirmed EPL effectiveness under 5x compression ratio for text reconstruction and QA tasks and 4.5x compression ratio for visual QA.
-There remains question if our method is still effective at high compression ratio.
+Throughout our experiments, we have tested and confirmed EPL's effectiveness under 5x, 15x, 51x compression ratios for text reconstruction and QA tasks and 4.5x compression ratio for visual QA.
+There remains a question as to whether our method is still effective at high compression ratio.
 We don't have a positive outlook on this question.

-First, EPL, requiring memory tokens to achieve uniform coverage across the context, intrinsically aligns with lossless compression scenarios (i.e., autoencoding tasks) which assumes that ``all tokens in the context are equally important''; however, under high compression ratio (lossy compression), with information carrier capacity being limited, focus should be placed on important tokens, which violates our ``equally important'' assumption.
+First, EPL, requiring memory tokens to achieve uniform coverage across the context, intrinsically aligns with lossless compression scenarios (i.e., autoencoding tasks) which assume that ``all tokens in the context are equally important''; however, under high compression ratio (lossy compression), with information carrier capacity being limited, focus should be placed on important tokens, which violates our ``equally important'' assumption.
 Empirically, Figure~\ref{fig:bert_cls_pos} shows that the BERT's \texttt{[CLS]} would have higher attention to some tokens without a clear pattern.
-Our preliminary results in Table~\ref{tab:voco_whole_result} on VoCo-LLaMA also shows that EPL does not demonstrate any significant gains when used under high compression ratio (288x).
+Our compression ratio analysis in Table~\ref{tab:compression_sensitivity} and results in Table~\ref{tab:voco_whole_result} on VoCo-LLaMA also show that EPL does not demonstrate any significant gains when used under high compression ratios.

-The analysis suggests that high ratio lossy compression may require compression mechanism that goes beyond our current work.
-At higher level, this suggests when adapting position layout methods to different application scenarios, the success can highly depend on whether the conceived layout captures the underlying prior characteristics of specific tasks.
+The analysis suggests that high-ratio lossy compression may require a compression mechanism that goes beyond our current work.
+At a higher level, this suggests that when one adapts position layout methods to different application scenarios, the success can highly depend on whether the conceived layout captures the underlying prior characteristics of specific tasks.